-292 Covariate relationships and drug effects were explored through NLME modelling with parameter estimates of the model 293 given in Supplementary Table S4 along with visual predictive checks and NPDEs in Figure 4 and Supplementary Figure 294 S7 and visualization of viral area under the curve, peak viral load and half-life derived from the final model in 295 Supplementary Figure S8.
-Drug effects were estimated to increase $\delta$ .
-Drug regimens containing interferon ( $\Delta OFV = -25.5$ , 296 p<0.001), lopinavir/ritonavir ( $\Delta OFV = 9.97$ , p=0.0016) and ribavirin ( $\Delta OFV = -22.2$ , p<0.001) each improved model fit 297 and so were taken forward to the final multivariable drug model.
-The estimated small lopinavir/ritonavir effect on delta, 298 although showing significant model improvement in the likelihood ratio test, did not prove to be robustly detected in the 299 bootstrap analysis, with the interval crossing the value consistent with no drug effect (Table S4).
-Implementing an 300 additional synergy term, as detected in the Cox proportional hazard model, did not improve the NLME model.
+prediction distribution errors in Figure 4 and Figure S7, and visualization of viral AUC, peak viral load, and half-life derived from the final model in Figure S8.
+Drug effects were estimated to increase δ .
+Drug regimens containing interferon (Δ OFV = -25.5, P < 0.001), lopinavir/ritonavir (Δ OFV = 9.97, P = 0.0016), and ribavirin (Δ OFV = -22.2, P < 0.001) each improved model fit and so were taken forward to the final multivariable drug model.
+The estimated small lopinavir/ritonavir effect on delta, although showing significant model improvement in the likelihood ratio test, did not prove to be robustly detected in the bootstrap analysis, with the interval crossing the value consistent with no drug effect (Table S4).
+Implementing an additional synergy term, as detected in the Cox-PH model, did not improve the NLME model.

-The final model was then used to simulate expected viral trajectories from upper respiratory sampling sites for interferon, and ribavirin monotherapy as well as interferon plus ribavirin combination started at 1, 3, 7 and 10 days post symptom onset (Figure 5).
-The sample sizes for hypothetical Phase II trials to detect significant differences in viral load versus no treatment after 7 days of therapy are given in Supplementary Table S5.
+The final model was then used to simulate expected viral trajectories from upper respiratory sampling sites for interferon, and ribavirin monotherapy as well as interferon plus ribavirin combination started at 1, 3, 7, and 10 days post-symptom onset (Figure 5).
+The sample sizes for hypothetical phase II trials to detect significant differences in viral load vs. no treatment after 7 days of therapy are given in Table S5.

-307 DISCUSSION
+DISCUSSION

 This systematic review and individual level meta-analysis has identified viral load trajectories from 645 individuals aged from the first month of life to 100 years.
-Data from all major sampling sites showed, that: following symptom onset in most patients, upper respiratory tract viral load has peaked and is declining, whereas in the lower respiratory tract viral load peaks 2-3 days after symptom onset; virus is detectable in stool for at least 2 weeks in 75% of individuals, and virus is detected in low levels in blood, urine, ocular secretions and breast milk (Figure 2).
+Data from all major sampling sites showed, that: following symptom onset in most patients, upper respiratory tract viral load has peaked and is declining, whereas in the lower respiratory tract viral load peaks 2-3 days after symptom onset; virus is detectable in stool for at least 2 weeks in 75% of individuals, and virus is detected in low levels in blood, urine, ocular secretions, and breast milk (Figure 2).
 In addition to simulating the expected trajectory of viral load at each site, we were able to simulate the percentage of samples expected to be below a typical detection limit of 10 copies/mL (Figure 2).
-From this it can be seen, that from day 10 post symptom onset over a 315 quarter of upper respiratory samples have undetectable viral load.
-This emphasises the importance of early antiviral 316 therapy, and for Phase II trials using viral load as an endpoint to commence therapy in the first few days of symptom onset 317 in order to reliably differentiate antiviral effects from natural viral decline (Figure 5, Supplementary Table S5).
+From this it can be seen that from day 10 post-symptom onset over a quarter of upper respiratory samples have undetectable viral load.
+This emphasizes the importance of early antiviral therapy, and for phase II trials using viral load as an end point to commence therapy in the first few days of symptom onset in order to reliably differentiate antiviral effects from natural viral decline (Figure 5, Table S5).

-319 Although we followed PRISMA guidelines on individual patient-level meta-analysis methods, registered our review with 320 PROSPERO and prospectively published our analysis protocol prior to finalising our search, by including data from case 321 reports, case series and clinical trials it could be argued that the heterogeneous inclusion criteria of these data may bias the 322 treatment effects we estimated.
-We therefore repeated the primary analysis on subsets of the data based on sampling site, 323 data quality and sampling frequency (Supplementary Figures S4-6) finding that the main effects were consistent.
-It should 324 be noted that by far the largest drug quality 1 dataset was the clinical trial from Hung et al with 127 patients randomised 325 to either lopinavir/ritonavir versus lopinavir/ritonavir plus ribavirin plus interferon $\beta$ , and our second largest drug quality 1 326 group was those confirmed to have received no antiviral drugs (67 patients).
-In total our NLME dataset contained data on 327 83 patients receiving interferons, 187 patients receiving lopinavir/ritonavir, and 99 patients receiving ribavirin either alone 328 or in combination (Table S2).
-Therefore, whilst consistency in results with various subgroup analyses indicate 329 confounding related to heterogeneous data is unlikely to have biased our main findings, the heterogeneity in drug and drug 330 combination studies meant modelling was required to tease out individual drug effects.
+Although we followed PRISMA guidelines on individual patient-level meta-analysis methods, registered our review with PROSPERO, and prospectively published our analysis protocol prior to finalizing our search, by including data from case reports, case series, and clinical trials it could be argued that the heterogeneous inclusion criteria of these data may bias the treatment effects we estimated.
+We therefore repeated the primary analysis on subsets of the data based on sampling site, data quality, and sampling frequency (Figures S4-S6) finding that the main effects were consistent.
+It should be noted that by far the largest drug quality 1 dataset was the clinical trial from Hung et al. 9 with 127 patients randomized to either lopinavir/ritonavir vs. lopinavir/ritonavir plus ribavirin plus interferon β , and our second largest drug quality 1 group was those confirmed to have received no antiviral drugs (67 patients).
+In total, our NLME dataset contained data on 83 patients receiving interferons, 187 patients receiving lopinavir/